rajvanshipradeep15/tracardi-api/docs_new/docs/installation/dependencies/docker/elasticsearch.md

 !!!
 Note

     Running one instance of elasticsaerch is not a production solution.
 For production purposes, it is necessary to run the elasticearch cluster.
+Last tested version that is compatible with tracardi is: 8.11.3.
+    We suggest installing version 7.13.2 as this version we use for our internal testing.

 ---
 Questions answered by this document: